 1. Switzerland: Sonnenberg Tunnel

 The neutral Swiss, being ever innovative and practical, not to mention above the rest of the world’s nuclear shenanigans, have an ingenious way of protecting their citizens should one of the rest of our nations deploy the bomb.
-Like nearly everything the Swiss make, it’s multipurpose.

 The Sonnenberg Tunnel, a 1550 meter motorway tunnel in Lucerne, will be plugged up on each end in the event of a nuclear attack.
 Those plugs are 350-ton concrete doors that take 14 hours to close.
 More than 20,000 Swiss can be protected from initial blast and the effects of radiation from a one megaton bomb detonated within one mile.

 This shelter has been fully tested.
 Operation Ant, a test performed 1987, gave Swiss officials an idea of what works well in the bunker and what doesn’t.